 So, understandably, I get VERY excited when I get emails from clients asking about my print offerings.
 Sadly, a few weeks ago I got this email:

-“We are writing is because recently we tried to frame a few of our photos and there was something odd happening when it was printed.
-Not sure if it was there were layers put on for retouching or the printing process, but it did not reproduce well.
+“We are writing because recently we tried to frame a few of our photos and there was something odd happening when it was printed at the Kodak kiosk.
+It did not reproduce well.
 What would you recommend to do for printing?”

 My short answer to this email: print through my lab.
 I can guarantee quality and you don’t have to figure out any other details than which images and which sizes you’d like to purchase.
 But for the purposes of educating you on the subject- I’ll show you what they meant when they said the images were not reproducing well: